agex-inc/django-workflow/README.rst

 Before Reporting A Bug
 ----------------------

-``django-workflow_config`` has behavioral tests that are very easy to read and write.
+``django-newname`` has behavioral tests that are very easy to read and write.
 One can easily set up one and see if everything is running as expected.
 Please look at other examples (that are the files with ``.feature`` postfix) under ``features`` folder that you can get all the inspiration and create one for yourself before you open an issue Then refer to your behavioral test to point out what is not function as expected to speed the process up for your own